 We’ve produced an Action Guide that offers steps to help improve oral health and make the most of trips to the dentist.
 This self-help guide offers practical advice based on our findings from the research.
 It includes a poster that can be put on the wall of homelessness services.
 The guide is designed to be printed on an A3 printer and folded down to A6 paper size.

 Groundswell engaged over 260 people currently experiencing homelessness through focus groups and one-to-one survey based interviews – exploring oral health, lifestyle factors and access to dental services.
-The project, funded by Trust For London, has revealed the shocking extent of health inequality experienced by homeless people.
+The project has revealed the shocking extent of health inequality experienced by homeless people.
 Findings include: